 Navigating Grandparent Custody and Visitation: Understanding Your Rights and Responsibilities

 In any event, having an attorney is a key part of a grandparent’s success in this type of case.
 You do not want to put yourself in a position where you begin a case but do not have the legal backing to continue.
-Or you may start a case but find that you are unprepared to counter the legal arguments of your child or their co-parent.
+Alternatively, you may initiate a case but realize you are unprepared to counter the legal arguments of your child or their co-parent.
 This case is already an uphill climb for a grandparent.
 Do not put yourself further down the mountain than you need to.
 An attorney with the Law Office of Bryan Fagan would be honored to speak with you about your case so that you can be better equipped to move forward with a grandparent visitation case of your own.

 Questions about the material contained in today’s blog post?
 Contact the Law Office of Bryan Fagan